-Why read this? : The role of price discounts in your sales and marketing approach can divide opinions.
+Why read this? : Price discounts divide opinions in sales and marketing.
 We share why sales teams like them, and marketing teams don’t.
-Learn the basic finances of a price promotion, and why context should drive how much you use them.
-Read this to learn more about the role of price discounts in your sales and marketing planning.
+Learn the basic finances of a price promotion, and why context drives how you should use them.
+Read this to learn how price discounts fit into your sales and marketing planning.

 As per our sales promotion guide, you have 3 main ways to drive short-term sales.

 First, you can drive visibility with displays and shelf-strips (in-store) or banners and flashes (online).